Ecotourism: Direct and indirect benefits

-When assessing potential positive impacts of ecotourism, it is necessary to mention that ecotourism can have unintended negative effects as well.
+When assessing the potential positive impacts of ecotourism, it is necessary to mention that ecotourism can have unintended negative effects as well.
 Negative impacts can be mitigated through regulations and codes of conduct that effectively and persuasively impart messages about appropriate visitor behavior.

 Terminology and history

 Ecotourism is a late 20th-century neologism compounded eco- and tourism.
 According to the Oxford English Dictionary, ecotour was first recorded in 1973 and ecotourism, "probably after ecotour", in 1982.